AndreiExtr/Uploading_Excel/README.md

 # The first project in C#
-+ To work with Avalonia from Visual Studio, you need to install the extension from the official Avalonia UI [official website](https://www.avaloniaui.net/GettingStarted#installation).
++ To work with Avalonia from Visual Studio, you need to install the extension from the official Avalonia UI [website](https://www.avaloniaui.net/GettingStarted#installation).
 + Avalonia is delivered via the NuGet package manager.
 You can find the packages [here](https://www.nuget.org/packages/Avalonia).
 + Before working with an excel file, you need to add the Microsoft.Office.Interop package.Excel